Updated on: August 23, 2024

 4. ZoneAlarm — Feature-Rich Free Firewall Program

 In my tests, ZoneAlarm was able to block the vast majority of network intrusions, performing substantially better than Microsoft Defender’s firewall.
-I appreciated ZoneAlarm’s extra features, too — the Wi-Fi protection gave me some peace of mind when I was out and about using public networks, and I like that US users get access to identity protection, which no other free product on my list provides.
-That said, if you’re willing to pay a bit more, Norton’s LifeLock plans offer far more comprehensive identity theft protection than ZoneAlarm.
+I appreciated ZoneAlarm’s extra features, too — the Wi-Fi protection gave me some peace of mind when I was out and about using public networks.

-ZoneAlarm Free Firewall is pretty good, but its best features are locked behind a paywall.
-ZoneAlarm Pro Firewall costs $14.95 / year for 1 device and comes with anti-phishing protection, the ability to configure the firewall’s rules, and 24/7 customer support — plus it removes ads.
+ZoneAlarm Free Firewall is pretty good, but some features like stealth mode are locked behind a paywall.
+ZoneAlarm Pro Firewall costs $19.95 / year for 1 device and comes with anti-phishing protection, the ability to configure the firewall’s rules, and 24/7 customer support — plus it removes ads.
 You can also pay extra for up to 50 device licenses.

 The premium version of ZoneAlarm is a bit pricey compared to some competitors (like Norton 360, which includes a lot more than just a firewall), but all of ZoneAlarm’s plans come with a 30-day money-back guarantee so you can try them out risk-free.